 "At the same time, I'm here to give an invitation to ORF (Austrian national broadcaster) to Geneva and to say that EBU will be there for the support, while preparing even better Eurovision Song Contest next year, if possible.
 We are proud to have you on board", Sand said.

 @01:21 Have you already downloaded the winning song?
 You can also listen Conchita's Rise Like A Phoenix online.

-@01:14 Even though we are focused on this year's winner of the Eurovision Song Contest, we would also like to share some more impressions and emotions from tonight's show, like you will see in a video made in the Green room.
+@01:14 Even though we are focused on this year's winner of the Eurovision Song Contest, we would also like to share more impressions and emotions from tonight's show, thanks to our video guys who were in the Green room during the show.

 @01:05 "For those who didn't notice, I was crying out there.
 And in some moment I've asked my manager Rene, did I win?
-He said to me yes you did", Conchita shared her first impressions, after realising that she won the 2014 Eurovision Song Contest.
-We will have the full coverage online soon, as soon as the press conference ends.
+He said to me yes you did", Conchita shared her first impressions after realising that she won the 2014 Eurovision Song Contest.
+(We will have the full coverage online as soon as the Press conference ends.)

 @00:50 However, you can also check the regular scoreboard with all the results as well.

-@00:25 It's already clear that we have the winner of 2014 Eurovision Song Contest and it's CONCHITA congratulations!
+@00:25 It's already clear!
+We have the winner of 2014 Eurovision Song Contest and it's CONCHITA congratulations!

 @00:19 There are only three countries to vote, Austria is still leading with 243 points.